jkot/smallftp/README.md

 smallftp is a basic FTP server (implementing RFC959, and partly RFC2228) that I created over a long weekend in 2003 as a school project at Charles University in Prague.

 I decided to put it on GitHub so that I can play with it and polish it a bit when I feel like it.
-Currently, it comments and docs are in Czech only :-/
+Currently, comments and docs are in Czech only :-/

  * *docs/* - doxygen-generated API documentation, a user manual
  * *src/* - source code